cartoonist/pystream-protobuf/README.md

 alns = [a for a in stream.parse('test.gam', vg_pb2.Alignment)]
 ```

-Or use lower-level method `open` in order to have more control over opening the
+Or the lower-level method `open` can be used in order to have more control over
-stream and reading data:
+opening the stream and reading data:

 ```python
 import stream